Genivia/ugrep/README.md

     ugrep -r -nkw 'main' -N '"(\\.|\\\r?\n|[^\\\n"])*"|//.*|/\*([^*]|\n|(\*+([^*/]|\n)))*\*+\/' myproject

 This is a lot of work to type in correctly!
-If you are like me, I'm lazy and don't want to spend time fiddling with regex patterns when I am working on something more important.
-There is an easier way by using **ugrep**'s predefined patterns (`-f`) that are installed with the tool:
+If you are like me, I don't want to spend time fiddling with regex patterns when I am working on something more important.
+There is an easier way by using **ugrep**'s predefined patterns (`-f`) that are installed with the `ugrep` tool:

     ugrep -r -nkw 'main' -f c/zap_strings -f c/zap_comments myproject